tbonjour/blog/technical/_posts/2022-03-24-blog-requirements-specification.md

 date:   2022-03-24
 ---

-Just like we have a software requirements specifications (SRS), this is a living BRS - blog requirements specifications.
+Just like we have software requirements specifications (SRS), this is a living BRS - blog requirements specifications.

 I won't go into as much detail as a SRS.
 For now, I will list a bunch of features I would like in my blog (or website) and then we'll go from there.
 Whenever I add a feature I will scratch out the list item - and ideally point to a post (mine or external) that talks about the process.